raybellwaves/cfanalytics/README.rst

 As a precautionary note, it has been developed entirely on Mac OSX using Python installed with `anaconda <https://anaconda.org/anaconda/python>`__.
 Therefore, use in Windows and Linux at your own peril.

-As good practice I recommend installing with anaconda/miniconda and in a new enviroment:
+As good practice, I recommend installing with anaconda/miniconda and in a new enviroment:

 .. parsed-literal::